-The Junge Akademie supports international artists from all of the arts sections of the Akademie der Künste by providing residency and work fellowships as part of an interdisciplinary artist-in-residence programme.
+The JUNGE AKADEMIE supports international artists from all of the arts sections of the Akademie der Künste by providing residency and work fellowships as part of an interdisciplinary artist-in-residence programme.
 The three-month studio residencies offer fellows time, space and resources to focus on their art in a new environment.
-With this, the Junge Akademie programme creates an open space for artistic research and the production of art and knowledge, which is actively shaped by each year's group of fellows together with mentors and members of the Akademie.
-Being in touch with various established players on the Berlin art scene as well as other institutions and networks is of key importance.
-The Akademie considers it an essential responsibility on its part to maintain this free and protective space for artistic expression and exchange, experimentation and encounters across political and cultural borders.
+With this, the JUNGE AKADEMIE programme creates an open space for artistic research and the production of art and knowledge, which is actively shaped by each year's group of fellows together with mentors and members of the Akademie.
+It is an essential responsibility to maintain this free and protective space for artistic expression and exchange, experimentation and encounters across political and cultural borders.

 Hubertus von Amelunxen (Visual Arts Section)